-- Students who may find themselves struggling academically or face unforeseen challenges in their college courses are expected to self-initiate help to maintain good academic standing by: - o Seeking help from the RichmondCC course instructor - Scheduling a tutor through RichmondCC Academic Success Center - If a student does not make a C or higher in any college course, it will not transfer to another institution. - Students WILL NOT be allowed to take college courses the following semester if he/she earns an "F" in any college course. - Students who make a "D" in any college course, will ONLY be allowed to retake the same course in the following semester. - Students enrolled in online classes MUST log in to those courses and complete the introduction assignment within the first week of the semester to be counted as attending the class.
+- Students who may find themselves struggling academically or face unforeseen challenges in their college courses are expected to self-initiate help to maintain good academic standing by: - Seeking help from the RichmondCC course instructor - o Scheduling a tutor through RichmondCC Academic Success Center - If a student does not make a C or higher in any college course, it will not transfer to another institution. - Students WILL NOT be allowed to take college courses the following semester if he/she earns an "F" in any college course. - Students who make a "D" in any college course, will ONLY be allowed to retake the same course in the following semester. - Students enrolled in online classes MUST log in to those courses and complete the introduction assignment within the first week of the semester to be counted as attending the class.
 Students who fail to do so will be removed by RichmondCC. - Students are expected to check their RichmondCC email daily for notes and updates from their instructor(s). - If students have problems logging in to their online courses via Moodle or email, they should contact the RichmondCC Help Desk at rccheldesk@richmondcc.edu or (910) 410-1701. - SCO will provide textbooks for all students enrolled in RichmondCC courses.
 Announcements will be made at SHS alerting students when their books are to be checked in and out. - Textbook(s) must be returned to the school in a reusable condition at the end of each college semester.
 If they are not returned, students/parents will be financially responsible. - Privacy laws (FERPA) prevent college instructors from speaking to parents regarding student performance, attendance, or behavior.
-Should parents have questions, they should contact: - o Crystal Collins at cscollins1459@richmondcc.edu or (910) 410-1948 - o Amber Webster at amwebster@richmondcc.edu or (910) 276-7370 - o Kary Edmondson at kcedmondson@richmondcc.edu or (910) 410-1928 - Parent(s) and/or Guardians will not be given access to his/her child's Moodle, email or student self-service accounts.
+Should parents have questions, they should contact: - o Crystal Collins at cscollins1459@richmondcc.edu or (910) 410-1948 - Amber Webster at amwebster@richmondcc.edu or (910) 276-7370 - o Kary Edmondson at kcedmondson@richmondcc.edu or (910) 410-1928 - Parent(s) and/or Guardians will not be given access to his/her child's Moodle, email or student self-service accounts.
 It is the student's responsibility to communicate academic information with parent(s) and/or Guardians. - Transportation for 3rd and 4th period RCC courses is provided by SHS to and from the RCC Honeycutt and Covington buildings. - High School students who need accommodations on the college level should contact Crystal Collins or Kary Edmondson immediately so a meeting with a RichmondCC Disabilities Counselor can be arranged.
 High School IEP and 504 plans are not legally binding documents in the college setting.

 Student Name (Print):

 Please use SHS email addres

-Student Email Address:
+Student Email Address: \\\\\

-Parent Name (Print):
+Parent Name (Print): \\\\\

+Please use an emai l address that is checked often

-Parent Email Address: Parent Phone Number: I agree to the guidelines above and give my child permission to take classes at RCC.
-I understand by taking college classes that he/she is considered a college student and therefore will be treated as all college students regardless of their high school status.
-Student Signature: Parent Signature: Parent Signature: Please keep a copy of this form for your records.
+Parent Email Address:

+Parent Phone Number:

+mission to take classes at RCC.
+I understand by taking college I therefore will be treated as all college students regardless of their

+Student Signature:

+Parent Signature:

+Date:

+Г теаsе кеер и сору of this form for your records.

-Counselors by Alphabet
+Counse elors by Alphabet

-A-D, Cindy Chavis, cindy.chavis@scotland.k12.nc.us B. Locklear-O, Annette Reed, areed@scotland.k12.nc.us
+A-D, Cindy Chavis, cindy.chavis@scotland.k12.nc.us B. Locklear-O, Annette Reed, areed@scotland.k12.nc.us E-A. Locklear, Liz Stubbs, lstubbs@scotland.k12.nc.us P-Z, Kendra Pegues, kpegues@scotland.k12.nc.us

-E-A. Locklear, Liz Stubbs, lstubbs@scotland.k12.nc.us P-Z, Kendra Pegues, kpegues@scotland.k12.nc.us
+P-Z, Kendra Pegues, kpegues@scotland.k12.nc.us